sutapamaji/weathershopperassignment/README.md

    2. Supported OS (mac and windows)
    3. Supported Browser (Google Chrome and Firefox)
 3. Wait for all the dependency to be installed automatically
+4. Go to plugins and Install Cucumber plugin (if not installed automatically)

 #Steps to execute test:
    a.
 Go to ServiceHooks class select preferred browser (default browser selected as Google Chrome)